- We strive to provide complete health care for our patients. Learn more about the many services we can provide you.

 Click here for further information.

 Scheuermann's disease is a condition which causes persistent low-grade back pain, accentuated thoracic kyphosis (increase in mid back prominence), and a "rounded shoulder" posture.
 It is most common in the adolescent male.
 In this condition, there is injury to the surfaces of the vertebrae resulting in a number of wedge shaped thoracic vertebrae.
 Regular chiropractic care can help reduce symptoms of pain and discomfort as well as optimize spinal biomechanics and stresses.
 This is important as this condition predisposes the individual to the development of osteoarthritis later in life.

-This term is applied to a spinal vertebra which has slipped forward relative to other vertebrae.
-It almost always is located in the lower back (4th or more commonly 5th lumbar vertebrae).
+This term is applied to a spinal vertebral segment which may have have slipped forward relative to other vertebrae above and below it.
+It almost always is located in the lower back (4th, or more commonly the 5th lumbar vertebrae).
 While this condition is usually asymptomatic in children, identification of the "spondy" is important so that the child can avoid sports that cause axial loading on the spine (i.e. weight lifting, football, etc.) so that the slippage does not progress during periods of rapid adolescent skeletal growth.
 This condition can be identified through the use of x-rays which reveal presence and extent of slippage.

 |Monday||8am - NN||2pm - 6pm|